MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### Anonymous

-If you select **Anonymous**, the authorization header in the HTTP request to the target endpoint will be left blank.
-Use this option when the target endpoint does not require an authorization header.
+If you select **Anonymous**, the authorization header in the HTTP request to the target endpoint is blank.
+Use this option when the target endpoint doesn't require an authorization header.
 For example, if your endpoint uses an API key, configure the key-value pair as part of the request URL that you enter in the **Web Request** field.
 The target endpoint can then validate if the API key from the request URL is allowed, and then decide whether permission should be granted.

 ### Basic

 If you select **Basic** as the authentication method, provide the following information to set up the external call:
 - **Username** – Provide the username for the URL that you're trying to connect to.
 - **Password URL** – Provide the password identifier URL from your Azure Key Vault for basic authentication.
-FOr information on how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#store-passwords-in-your-Azure-Key-Vault).
+For information on how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#store-passwords-in-your-Azure-Key-Vault).

 ### Certificate

-If you select **Certificate** as the authentication method, provide the following information to setup the external call:
+If you select **Certificate** as the authentication method, provide the following information to set up the external call:
 - **Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault.
 For information on how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, see [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault).

 ### OAuth (Microsoft Entra ID)

-If you select **OAuth (Microsoft Entra ID)** (formerly Azure Active Directory) as the authentication method, provide the following additional information to setup the external call:
+If you select **OAuth (Microsoft Entra ID)** (formerly Azure Active Directory) as the authentication method, provide the following additional information to set up the external call:
-- **Audience** - If you selected OAuth (Microsoft Entra ID) as the authentication method, you'll be asked to provide an audience.
+- **Audience** - If you selected OAuth (Microsoft Entra ID) as the authentication method, you're prompted to provide an audience.
 You can use an existing Azure application as the audience or create a new one through the integration experience within the Fraud Protection portal.
 Ensure the audience has permission to access the external call/service.
 For more information about how to configure Microsoft Entra authentication, see [Configure Microsoft Entra authentication](/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant).
 - **Application ID** – You must provide the application ID of a new or existing Microsoft Entra application within your Fraud Protection subscription tenant.
 Generate a certificate in your Azure Key Vault.
 The Fraud Protection app should have read access to this Azure Key Vault.
 For information on how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, see [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault).
 Load the certificate to this Microsoft Entra application.
 For more information about how to create and manage Microsoft Entra applications, see [Create Microsoft Entra Applications](integrate-real-time-api.md#create-microsoft-entra-applications).
-- **Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault.
-This is the same certificate you uploaded to the Microsoft Entra app earlier.
+- **Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault, which is the same certificate you uploaded to the Microsoft Entra app earlier.

 When you select **Microsoft Entra ID**, the authorization header in the HTTP request to the target endpoint includes a bearer token.
 A bearer token is a JSON Web Token (JWT) issued by Microsoft Entra ID.
 For more information about JWTs, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens).
 Fraud Protection appends the token value to the text "Bearer" in the required format in the request authorization header as shown in the following example: